-The city of Udaipur dates back to 1567 and is dominated by the gargantuan City Palace.
-Picturesque havelis (carved mansions), ghats and old temples line the banks of Lake Pichola, whilst the bustling bazaars of the old walled city stretch behind.
+The city of Udaipur dates back to 1567 and is dominated by the enormous City Palace.
+Picturesque havelis (intricately carved stone townhouses), ghats (a flight of steps leading to a water body) and old temples line the banks of Lake Pichola, while the bustling bazaars of the old walled city stretch behind.
 The winding and hilly streets which buzz around the Jagdish Temple are teeming with shops and makeshift stalls selling all sorts; from jewellery to spices to leather-bound journals.
 Compared to other areas of Rajasthan, Udaipur has an easy-going, laidback vibe, so it’s ideal for winding down at the end of a tour.
-The lively old city of Udaipur is perfect for simply pottering about in on foot, as you navigate a labyrinthine of narrow streets and soak up all the sights, sounds and smells of India’s most colourful state.
+The lively old city of Udaipur is perfect for merely pottering about in on foot, as you navigate a labyrinth of narrow streets and soak up all the sights, sounds and smells of India’s most colourful state.

 The Jagdish Temple – a landmark of the old city – dates back to the 17th century.
-It’s just a stonesthrow from the City Palace’s north gate.
-The temple is carved with incredible detail, and features a huge black stone image of Vishnu (a Hindu god, the preserver and protector of the universe).
+It’s just a stone’s throw from the City Palace’s north gate.
+The temple is carved with incredible detail and features a large black stone image of Vishnu (a Hindu god, the preserver and protector of the universe).

-How does an Udaipur old city tour best fit within my itinerary?
+How does the Udaipur old city tour best fit within my itinerary?

-To explore the best of Udaipur, we’d recommend beginning the day at the City Palace.
-This incredibly popular place to visit often gets rather crowded as the day goes on, so an early start is preferable and allows you to explore its various rooms in comfort.
+To explore the best of Udaipur, we recommend beginning the day at the City Palace.
+This incredibly popular place to visit in Udaipur tends to get rather crowded as the day goes on, so an early start is preferable and allows you to explore its various rooms in comfort.
 From there, take a boat ride across Lake Pichola, passing the stunning Lake Palace to reach Jag Mandir Island.
-This early 17th century palace appears to float in the middle of the lake, and was built by Mughal Emperor Shah Jahan in his early years.
-It is believed to have inspired many of his idea for the Taj Mahal.
+This early-17th century palace appears to float in the middle of the lake and was built by Mughal Emperor Shah Jahan in his early years.
+It is believed to have inspired many of his ideas for the Taj Mahal.

-We would then continue into the old city on foot, exploring its narrow lanes and bustling marketplaces.
-Whilst in the old city, you may like to stop at the Radha Vallabh to meet a unique artist who paints on water.
+After lunch, we recommend continuing into the old city on foot, exploring its narrow lanes and bustling marketplaces.
+While in the old town, you might like to stop at the Radha Vallabh to meet a unique artist who paints on water (by appointment only).

-Next, we would suggest visiting Saheliyon ki Bari: a charming 18th century garden boasting ornamental fountains, a lotus pool and a rose garden.
+Next, we suggest visiting Saheliyon ki Bari: a charming 18th-century garden boasting ornamental fountains, a lotus pool and a rose garden.
 It was built for a queen of Udaipur, whose dowry included 48 maids.

 Optionally, to end the day head up to Sajjangarh (aka the Monsoon Palace) to catch stunning sunset views.

 A guided walk through the old city is just one of many experiences you can have on a tailor-made tour through Rajasthan.
-If you’d like to begin planning, please do get in touch – as specialist in private, luxury journeys through this specific region (Rajasthan), we’d be an ideal match to assist with your arrangements.0
+If you’d like to begin planning, please get in touch – as specialists in private, luxury journeys through this specific region (Rajasthan), we’re the ideal match to assist with your arrangements.0